bbc/mosromgr/docs/development.rst

 ``pytest -vvxk story`` will run tests with ``story`` in the name (``-k story``) with verbose output (``-vv``), and stop at the first failure (``-x``).

+To run tests on multiple versions of Python, run ``tox`` which will invoke ``make test`` for all versions of Python (included in ``tox.ini``) that you have installed.

+Tests are also automatically run against pull requests using GitHub Actions.

 Documentation
 =============